aldrineeinsteen/fun-project/README.md

 ## Options
 - Use `-e` or `--end-time` followed by the time in HH:mm format to set the end time for the program.
 - Use `-k` or `--keep-alive` to keep the system active.
+- Use `-s` or `--seconds` to configure the seconds on top of keep-alive timer

 ## License
 This project is licensed under the Apache License.
 See the `LICENSE` file for details.